-A typical first visit with our veterinary dermatologist, Dr. Melissa Eisenschenk, would consist of a thorough history.
-The answers to certain questions help her determine whether your pet might be suffering from a food allergy or an environmental allergy and what steps should be taken to resolve the problem.
+If you notice these signs of allergies in your cat, consult with your family veterinarian or a board-certified veterinary dermatologist.
+A typical first visit with a veterinary dermatologist would consist of a thorough history.
+The answers to certain questions will help determine whether your pet might be suffering from a food allergy or an environmental allergy and what steps should be taken to resolve the problem.

-If the evidence suggests that your cat’s food may be the culprit, your cat might be placed on a strict six to eight week food trial.
+For food allergies, your cat might be placed on a strict six to eight week food trial.
 If his or her skin improves while on the food trial, he or she would likely stay on that food long-term, thereby controlling the allergy symptoms.

 If the food trial doesn’t successfully control the cat’s symptoms, your cat might be suffering from an environmental allergy.
 Allergy testing is not common in cats as they don’t tolerate allergy shots well.
 It tends to be less stressful to treat cats with a safe long-term, non-steroidal medication.

 Sometimes, all the scratching with sharp claws can cause a secondary bacterial infection in your cat’s skin.
-Dr. Eisenschenk might take a skin sample in order to look for can look for one on a skin sample.
+A veterinary dermatologist might take a skin sample in order to look for can look for one on a skin sample.
 Lastly, skin scrapings allow us to find microscopic skin mites that could also be the cause of your cat’s skin problems.
 But don’t worry!
 Both infections and mites can be treated successfully with medications.

 The best way to help your cat is to talk to your family veterinarian and ask for a referral to a board-certified veterinary dermatologist.
 With diagnostic tests and a tailored treatment plan, your cat’s skin will look (and feel) as good as possible again!

 Learn about Animal Emergency & Referral Center of Minnesota’s Dermatology Service here.